Paul Rosenberg (manager)

 Paul Rosenberg (born August 1, 1971) is an American talent manager and former entertainment attorney from Detroit, Michigan.
-He is best known for being the manager of Eminem.
+He is best known for being the manager of Eminem, and later Danny Brown.

-He founded Goliath Artists in the late 1990s, through which he signed and managed fellow Detroiter, rapper Eminem.
-He is also the co-founder and former president of Shady Records, a subsidiary of Interscope Records, which signed artists including Obie Trice, 50 Cent, D12, Yelawolf, Westside Boogie, and Griselda amongst others.
+He founded Goliath Artists in the late 1990s, through which he signed and managed fellow-Detroiter and rapper Eminem.
+He is also the co-founder and former president of Shady Records, a subsidiary of Interscope Records, which signed artists including Obie Trice, 50 Cent, D12, Yelawolf, Westside Boogie, and Griselda, amongst others.
 From January 2018 to early 2020, he served as chairman and chief executive officer of Def Jam Recordings.

-Rosenberg is also known for his associations with the Knux, DJ AM, Action Bronson, Danny Brown and Blink-182.
+Rosenberg is also known for his associations with Cypress Hill, DJ Muggs, Soul Assassins, Xzibit, the Alchemist, the Knux, DJ AM, Action Bronson, and Blink-182, amongst others.

 Career

 In 1996, Rosenberg formed Goliath Artists, a talent management company.
 It was also how he met Eminem the following year, agreeing to not only be his manager, but also his lawyer.
 Their friendship began during the development of his 1997 extended play, Slim Shady EP.